Lightning-AI/litgpt/README.md

 ## Supported datasets

-Lit-GPT includes a variety of dataset preparation scripts for finetuning and pretraining.
+LitGPT includes a variety of dataset preparation scripts for finetuning and pretraining.
 Additional information about the datasets and dataset preparation is provided in the [Preparing Datasets](tutorials/prepare_dataset.md) tutorial.

 &nbsp;

 ## XLA

-Lightning AI has partnered with Google to add first-class support for [Cloud TPUs](https://cloud.google.com/tpu) in [Lightning’s frameworks](https://github.com/Lightning-AI/lightning) and Lit-GPT, helping democratize AI for millions of developers and researchers worldwide.
+Lightning AI has partnered with Google to add first-class support for [Cloud TPUs](https://cloud.google.com/tpu) in [Lightning’s frameworks](https://github.com/Lightning-AI/lightning) and LitGPT, helping democratize AI for millions of developers and researchers worldwide.

 Using TPUs with Lightning is as straightforward as changing one line of code.